Chritical-Code/E-Dog/docs/development.md

 #### urls.py

 This handles URL routing.
-Each app can define its own paths and subpaths.
+Each app can define its own paths and sub-paths.
 URLs usually lead to views.

 #### views.py